vovemdev/ugo/README.md

-# What is this ?
+## Overview of Ugo

-Ugo is an advance mathematics library that will help you perform basic mathematical operations using Javascript.
-The library is super advanced and user friendly.
-Its application ranges from solving simple maths operations to applying mathematical concepts to solve problems relating to artificial intelligence.
-It is an open source ware which invites software developers to evaluate written codes and also add their input.
-With Ugo library you are assured of accuracy and efficiency.
+Ugo is an advanced mathematics library that will help you perform mathematical operations using Javascript and node-js.
+The library is super effective and user friendly.
+Enables the execution of  hitherto complex math operations and applies mathematical concepts to solve problems relating to artificial intelligence.
+It is an open source which invites software developers to evaluate written codes and also contribute opinions.
+With the Ugo library you are assured of accuracy and efficiency.

+## Features:

+- - Supports numbers
+- - Uses array of numbers
+- - Runs on Javascript
+- - Open source

-## Ugo Library
+## Installation

-Ugo helps you to handle all your mathematics functionality

 ```
 npm i
 ```

-The command will generate three javaScript files,

 ```
 npm run js
 ```

+## Utility files

 - - ugo.cjs.js : CommonJS
 - - ugo.es.js : ES6 Modules JavaScript
 - - ugo.iife.js : Immediately Invoked Function Expression

+## Ugo Library

+Ugo enables multi-tasking with an easy workflow.

-How to use Ugo
+## How to use Ugo

 ## index.js